BitPigeon/__pynit__/README.md

 1. Using the shell:
     1. Open the shell on your computer and `cd` to the main folder: `cd __pynit__`
     2. Use the command `./env/main.py`
-2. Use a file browser:
+2. Using a file browser:
     1. Navigate to the folder `__pynit__`
     2. Navigate to the folder `env`
     3. Double click the file `main.py` and click `execute`